PreciselyData/SpatialAnalytics/docs/spatial-cli/README.md

 limrepo import --s C:/myrepository/samples --u false
 ```

-Above mentioned instruction for flag needs to be followed for all the given flags **--q, --f, --u, --c** when provided.
+Above mentioned instruction for flag needs to be followed for all the given flags **--q, --f, --u, --c, --a** when provided.

 ---
 #### Current Limitation of CLI Utility